-I hear many people ask, “My car is getting older.
-Do I still need full coverage?
-When should I remove comprehensive and collision from my vehicle?”
-In years past, people used to recommend removing these coverages when a vehicle was 7 years or 10 years old.
+In years past, people used to recommend removing these comprehensive and collision coverages when a vehicle was 7 years or 10 years old.
 However, vehicles cost a lot more these days, and they hold their value longer.

 - How much is your car worth?
 This is the first thing to determine when trying to see if you should remove full coverage.
 The most you will ever get in a claim is how much your vehicle is worth, minus your deductible.
 For example, let’s say you have a vehicle that’s worth $7000 and you have a $500 deductible.
 Then the most you would get in a claim is $6500.
 Kelly Blue Book private party value is a good guideline to go by, but a claims adjuster will use a lot of different tools to determine the value if you ever have a claim.